troymessina/EnergyEnvironmentLab/experiments/04_work.md

 :label: fig:lab4:heightchange
 :width: 100%
 :align: center
 :alt: Three perspectives of changing your elevation (stairs, ramp, lift).
+In each case, the student has the same gravitational potential energy, and she has done the same amount of work to reach the top because (neglecting friction) she does no work when she moves horizontally.
+Work is required, though, for her to move against earth's gravity.
 Three perspectives of changing your elevation (stairs, ramp, lift).
+In each case, the student has the same gravitational potential energy, and she has done the same amount of work to reach the top because (neglecting friction) she does no work when she moves horizontally.
+Work is required, though, for her to move against earth's gravity.
 ```

-*In each case, the student has the same gravitational potential energy, and she has done the same amount of work to reach the top because (neglecting friction) she does no work when she moves horizontally.
-Work is required, though, for her to move against earth's gravity.*

 3. Each member of your lab group should run up one flight of stairs (from one landing to the next) while someone records the time taken.
 Next, each group member should run up four flights of stairs (two stories) while someone records the time taken.
 4. Calculate the work you did in lifting your body against the gravitational force.
 The work done is equal to your change in potential energy.
 To find your power, divide the change in potential energy by the time it took to climb the stairs.
 Report the results.